All Episodes

 I know it will.

-Do you and I think it's important for people to understand that.
+And I think it's important for people to understand that.

 Your life has changed.

-Those the the those things and prices are going up.
+Those things and prices are going up.

-If your husband's out of work he's going to have a much tougher time finding a job.
+If your husband's out of work, he's going to have a much tougher time finding a job.

-And it's be the deficit is part and parcel.
+And the deficit is part and parcel.

-One of the best things you can explain to people about the deficit is for the government a deficit is spending money you don't have.
+One of the best things you can explain to people about the deficit is for the government, a deficit is spending money you don't have.

-They have to borrow it from someplace and where they they borrow money that takes it out of the private sector.
+And they borrow money that takes it out of the private sector.

-There's less money in the private sector to invest in the expansion of business or the creation of new ones to hire people because the government's hoarding all the money spending money that they don't yet have spending money that they're printing it's uh it it because there aren't like countries like China and others are not totally financing it.
+There's less money in the private sector to invest in the expansion of business or the creation of new ones to hire people because the government's hoarding all the money, spending money that they don't yet have, spending money that they're printing.

-Okay, well I'll work on that.
+Okay, well, I'll work on that.

-If they weren't Obama would be sailing through here because people love we were told people love government spending.
+If they weren't, Obama would be sailing through here because people love, we were told people love government spending.

-Uh basically he's talking about what people want and this comes this is the core argument now in the Republican Party.
+And this is the core argument now in the Republican Party.

 Listen to this.